pyca/cryptography/docs/hazmat/backends/openssl.rst

         Activates the OS random engine.
 This will effectively disable OpenSSL's default CSPRNG.

-    .. method:: deactivate_osrandom_engine()
+    .. method:: activate_builtin_random()

-        Deactivates the OS random engine if it is default.
-This will restore the default OpenSSL CSPRNG.
-If the OS random engine is not the default engine (e.g. if another engine is set as default) nothing will be changed.
+        This will activate the default OpenSSL CSPRNG.

 OS Random Engine
 ----------------